benedictchapman/benedictchapman.github.io/_posts/2020-09-18-my-beautiful-wordmark.md

 (Could it maybe be mistaken for “Push” though?
 Something to be wary of.)

 The next step is to digitise the pencil and ink sketch.
-I dig out my son's drawing tablet, opened Illustrator and traced the sketch using the Illustrator pencil tool.
+I dug out my son’s drawing tablet, opened Illustrator and traced the sketch using the Illustrator pencil tool.
 I wish I had saved a copy of my work at this point.
 I had what I needed to work with on the computer, my words made up of Illustrator paths, but it was so far away from the beautiful swoopy sketch I was trying to trace.
 I looked like I had drawn it with my left hand.
 With my eyes closed.

 You know what comes next.
 Closing the paths, deleting excess anchor point and hours of meticulous adjusting of handles.
 Finally, I had three paths making up my letters.